-- Classroom and Corridor Spaces: to ensure the flooring is even (remove trip hazards where flooring has collapsed) and easy to clean and maintain.
-Classroom spaces are well maintained, attractive and conducive for working. - Outside Lighting: to work with the Community Centre to ensure the carpark is adequately lit.
-Now needed as soon as possible. - Replacement of Lino in the Staffroom/Art Cupboard & Disabled Toilet: to ensure flooring is replaced before perishing and causing a tripping hazard. - Hall Heating Radiator and Pipework: to ensure this works adequately to heat the building. - Fire Alarm Main Panel: this was raised on the condition survey.
-It remains fit for purpose for this academic year due to not being raised as a concern during our annual fire inspection data 21.2.23 from Abacus 100% devices tested. - · Hall Maintenance: hall surface floor is well maintained in order that its life is maximised. - Sink Area in EY: to ensure the lifetime of the wooden drainer in EY classroom.
+- Classroom and Corridor Spaces: flooring uneven and perishing in many areas throughout school.
+Ensure the flooring is even (remove trip hazards where flooring has collapsed) and easy to clean and maintain.
+Classroom spaces are well maintained attractive and conducive for working. - Outside Lighting: lower-level lighting now in place but bulbs out on lamp posts.
+Work with the Community Centre to ensure the Car Park is adequately lit.
+Now needed as soon as possible. - Replacement of Lino in the Staffroom, Art Cupboard & Disabled Toilet: will be coming to the end of its lifetime.
+Ensure flooring is replaced before perishing and causing a tripping hazard. - Hall Heating Radiator and Pipework: radiator nearest to the shutters.
+Ensure this works adequately to heat the building.
+Currently the hall heating is doing its job but this expense needs to be planned for. - Fire Alarm Main Panel: raised as an item 2 on CS.
+This was raised on the condition survey.
+It remains fit for purpose for this academic year due to not being raised as a concern during our annual fire inspection. - Hall Maintenance: Joint Use Agreement with Community Centre shared space and responsibility for maintenance.
+Hall floor surface will be well-maintained in order that its life is maximised. - Sink Area in EY: ensure the lifetime of the wooden drainer in the EY classroom.